Today's Bible Reading: 2 Corinthians 7

 Reflecting and Thinking

 Dear God, we seek changed lives, first for ourselves and then for others.
-Teach us godly sorrow so that we might find renewed thinking and renewed living.
+Teach us godly sorrow so that we can find renewed thinking and renewed living.
 Give us wisdom as we seek to encourage others to follow Jesus.
 We pray in Jesus' name, Amen.